pie6k/hooksy/README.md

 // create custom set state with default value const customUseState = createSharedStateHook(0);

-// use the same way as `useState`. const [currentState, setState] = customUseState();
+// use the same way as `useState` inside multiple different components. `currentState` will be always synced between all of them. changing it in any component will cause change in every component using it const [currentState, setState] = customUseState();
 ```